Expert Review

 “The new infotainment system smartens up the interior, which is really spacious in the manner of all good American SUVs”

-Though the base trim doesn’t have the huge digital instrument cluster on cars where it is included the new infotainment system smartens up the interior, which is really spacious in the manner of all good American SUVs thanks to loads of light and plenty of leg- and headroom.
+The base trim now gets the huge digital instrument cluster and the infotainment system smartens up the interior, which is really spacious in the manner of all good American SUVs thanks to loads of light and plenty of leg- and headroom.
 Some of the buttons and functionality are clunky, and certainly not on a par with interiors from Land Rover, Volvo or Audi, which makes the price of the Compass seem a bit, well, pricey.
-But the dash has been redesigned to make it more streamlined and smart, and there’s significantly more storage space up front.
+But the dash designed is streamlined and smart, and there’s a good amount of storage space up front.

 Expert rating: 4/5